spryker/spryker-docs/docs/about/all/support/getting-the-most-out-of-spryker-support.md

 ## Avoid out-of-band communication

-We know the temptation and we mostly have done the same from time to time.
-If you have a pressing measure, the temptation is great to reach out to several people at the same time, over different channels, to make sure that your message is heard.

-The bad news is that much more often than not, this will achieve quite the opposite of what you are going for.
-The undoubtedly engaged, highly motivated people you messaged will scramble and try to get things done for you without clear coordination.
-Things will be done multiple times, wasting time and energy and creating confusion.
+With pressing measures, it might seem like a good idea to reach out to as many people as possible to make sure a message is heard.
+However, the undoubtedly engaged, highly motivated people you messaged will scramble and try to get things done for you without clear coordination.
+Solutions will get implemented on top of each other and things will be done multiple times, creating confusion and more issues.

-With Spryker Support, it is not necessary to send a message to multiple people by various channels, because we will do that for you.
-We have clearly defined escalation rules (for an overview, look here) that make sure that every important stakeholder is informed.
-Raising a case with us also ensures SLA coverage, orderly tracking of all communication in a central, audited, and secure place.
-By only using our official points of contact to raise cases with us, you are doing us and yourself a big favor.
+Regardless of your issue, the only channel you need to communicate to is Spryker Support.
+With clearly defined [escalation rules], we will contact all the people that need to be involved in solving an issue.
+Raising a case with support also ensures SLA coverage, orderly tracking of all communication in a central, audited, and secure place.

 ## Provide feedback
 <!--
 ![image.png](https://cdn.document360.io/9fafa0d5-d76f-40c5-8b02-ab9515d3e879/Images/Documentation/image%28135%29.png)
 *Photo by [athree23](https://pixabay.com/de/users/athree23-6195572/)*
 -->
 We want to measure ourselves to your high standards and exceed expectations.
 One important step towards our goal of providing the best support experience in the industry is receiving feedback.
 When we close a case with you, the notification email includes a link to a short survey.
-Please provide honest, stern feedback.
-Tell us how satisfied you are with our service and how easy or hard for you to work together with us.
-Do you have additional comments?
-Great!
-The survey also includes a comment field so you can include your feedback there.
+Provide an honest, stern feedback.
+Tell us how unsatisfied or satisfied you are with our service and how easy or hard it's for you to work with us.
+If you have any thoughts, make sure to add them to the comments section.

 We take your feedback very seriously.
 Our Support Lead will read and follow up on your feedback.